 Programmatic advertising has made the process of buying and selling ad space more transparent and efficient.
 Before programmatic advertising, buyers and sellers had to find suitable opportunities and create agreements manually.
 This was a time-consuming process as it involved requests for proposals (RFPs), tenders, quotes, and negotiations.
 Programmatic advertising introduces an intricate system that relies less on human interaction and more on software and automation to complete this process and display ads on the web.
 Overall, this has drastically simplified and sped up buying and selling ad space.

 Furthermore, programmatic advertising is soaring to new heights with spending forecasts exceeded year on year.
 By the end of 2021, over 89% of all digital display marketing in the US was done via programmatic advertising.
-Additionally, experts anticipate that programmatic ad spending will accelerate to nearly $100 billion in 2022.
+Additionally, experts anticipate that programmatic ad spending will reach $779 billion in 2028.

 What Are Programmatic Advertising Platforms?

-Programmatic advertising platforms enable publishers and advertisers to automate the buying, selling, and management of their digital ad inventory.
+Programmatic advertising platforms enable publishers and advertisers to automate the buying, selling, and management of their digital ad inventory, often leveraging a display network to expand reach.
 Media buying, ad placement, performance tracking, and campaign optimization are all part of this process.
 Some platforms even have tools for creating campaign creatives.

 Types of Programmatic Advertising Deals